 Blow molding is a manufacturing process which forms hollow plastic parts, consisting of three main types: extrusion, injection, and injection stretch.
-The blow molding process begins by melting down the plastic and forming it into a parison, a tube-like piece of plastic with a hole in one end.
+The blow molding machine process begins by melting down the plastic and forming it into a parison, a tube-like piece of plastic with a hole in one end.
 The parison is clamped into a mold and compressed air is blown into it until the plastic fills the mold.
 Once the plastic has cooled and hardened, the mold opens up and the part is ejected.

-Temperature control units, like Delta T Systems,’ are used in blow molding applications to cool process molds.
+Temperature control units, like Delta T Systems,’ are used in blow molding machine process applications to cool process molds.
 Molds must be cooled quickly to maintain a high quality product and to increase part production output.
-Some blow molding applications will require a central chilling system which is used to cool the process water.
+Some blow molding machine process applications will require a central chilling system which is used to cool the process water.
 To avoid condensation, the piping of a custom temperature control unit can be insulated with elastomeric closed-cell foam like the one shown below.